JonathanRochelli/safety-home-automation/README.md

 ## Hardware

 The hardware use to make this system is as follow :
 - One Arduino (at least Uno),
 ![alt text](Images/Arduino.jpg)
 - Ultrasonic sensor to determine the distance,
 ![alt text](Images/Ultrasonic.png)
 - Speaker,
 ![alt text](http://url/to/img.png)
 - One Raspberry Pi (at least 3 Model B) to manage the system,
 - One Raspberry Pi for each camera,
 ![alt text](Images/Raspberry.jpg)
-- Raspberry Pi compatible cameras.
+- Raspberry Pi compatible cameras
 ![alt text](Images/Camera.jpg)

 ## Software